PhilterPaper/Text-KnuthPlass/README.md

 where to split a line (possibly hyphenating a word in the process), while attempting to:

+* maintain text "tightness" within a reasonable, comfortably readable, range (neither jammed together nor excessively loose).
-* maintain fairly consistent text "tightness" (limited change from line to line)
+* maintain fairly consistent text "tightness" (limited change from line to line).
-* minimize hyphenation overall
+* minimize the amount of hyphenation overall (words split at a line end).

+What is a stated objective of Knuth-Plass but I **don't** think this implementation directly does:

+* minimize the number of lines resulting.
-* not have two or more hyphenated lines in a row
+* not have two or more hyphenated lines in a row.
-* not have entire words "floating" over the next line (particularly when not fully justified)
+* not have entire words "floating" over the next line (particularly when not fully justified, e.g., "ragged right").
-* not hyphenate the paragraph's penultimate line
+* not hyphenate the paragraph's penultimate line.

-What it **doesn't** do:
+What it definitely **doesn't** do:

 * attempt to avoid widows and orphans.
 This is the job of the calling routine, as `Text::KnuthPlass` doesn't know how much of the paragraph fits on this page (or column) and how much has to be spilled to the next page or column.
 * attempt to avoid hyphenating the last word of the last line of a _split_ paragraph on a page or column (as before, it doesn't know where you're going to be splitting the paragraph between columns or pages).
 * attempt to optimize over an entire _page_ (it handles one paragraph at a time).
+* avoid having the same word (or fragment) starting or ending two lines in a row (a "stack").
+* avoid vertical "rivers" of whitespace.
+* avoid a very short or single word last line (a "cub").

+In spite of these limitations, the Knuth-Plass ("TeX line splitting") algorithm is still pretty much the gold standard for paragraph shaping.

-The Knuth-Plass algorithm does this by defining "boxes", "glue", and "penalties" for the paragraph text, and fiddling with line break points to minimize the overall sum of penalties (a penalty value for various "bad typesetting" gaffes).
+The Knuth-Plass algorithm does this by defining "boxes", "glue", and "penalties" for the paragraph text, and fiddling with line break points to minimize the overall sum of demerits (a penalty value for various "bad typesetting" gaffes).
 This can result in the "breaking" of one or more of the listed rules, if it results in an overall better scoring ("better looking") layout.